 A fading yet lingering notion is that we are not witnessing man-made effects, but rather natural forces at work.
 But if this is no different than ancient temperature swings on our planet, how can we deny that another natural catastrophe looms just ahead?
 Let's first reflect on a few examples of well documented natural events.

-Global cooling has been attributed to global dimming, such as caused by volcanoes and asteroids spewing mountains of shading aerosol particulates into the atmosphere.
+Global cooling has been attributed to global shading (AKA dimming), such as caused by volcanoes and asteroids spewing mountains of shading aerosol particulates into the atmosphere.
 Conversely, Greenland ice core samples from over ten thousand years ago indicate that Earth's temperature rose 22°F in just fifty years!
 These things can just happen without our meddling.

 Whether we're warmed by monster solar storms, a supernova, or some other natural event, shouldn't we prepare a cautious yet serious ARM response to such infrequent killers?
 Even if you currently disagree with the premise of man-made climate change, please feel welcome into a family with differing views, but a common bond of ARM research.
 When it's needed, we don't want a rush job that creates more unintended consequences.